zoranlj/MapStarter/README.md

 # MapStarter
-## An Ionic 4 Angular 6 StencilJS MapStarter project powered by LeafletJS and Esri
+## An Ionic 4 Angular 6 StencilJS MapStarter project powered by LeafletJS and Esri*.
+*Esri Leaflet plugin included in LMap StencilJS Web Component (optional).

 ### Run the project
 Install the dependencies: